derekjchow/kelvin/tests/uvm/README.md

     rm -rf sim_work simv* csrc* *.log* *.key *.vpd *.fsdb ucli.key DVEfiles/ verdiLog/ novas.*
     ```

-This README should help you get started with compiling and running the basic test for the `RvvCoreMiniAxi` DUT.
+This README should help you get started with compiling and running the basic test for the `RvvCoreMiniVerificationAxi` DUT.
 Remember to complete the remaining TODOs in the UVM code itself.